jordonist23/800LansGallery/_posts/2023-06-06-some-of-my-fav-cover-pt-1.md

 #### Human Nature
 *Origional Song Link: [link](https://www.youtube.com/watch?v=ElN_4vUvTPs)*

 Human Nature is a classic song by Micheal Jackson.
-The themes about the childishness and ebbs and flows of human nature perfectly expressed with the chords and lyrics.
+The themes about the childishness, and ebbs and flows of human nature are perfectly expressed with the chords and lyrics.
 The reason for these themes are revealed beautifully in this [interview](https://youtu.be/SrlPyKxdMX4).
 Here is joeys interpretation.
 ### Joey Alexander Human Nature
 <iframe width="100%" height="315" src="https://www.youtube.com/embed/XkUtaDhXKMU" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 This intimate cover is performed by Joey Alexander, who did this rendition at age 17!
 He plays up the Jazziness already tucked in the chord progression of the original while remaining playful and childish.
 He also doesnt overplay this melody which tends to a be a trend set by many prolific jazz pianoist.
 This stands, head and shoulders, above most human nature covers.
 It feels sincere, simple, and profound just like the original.